Smoke5643/prework-study-guide/README.md

 ## Usage

 By opening the console, you will see a random category to study.
-Once that section has been looked, at you may refresh the page as many times as you wish to help with your studying.
+Once that section has been looked at, you may refresh the page as many times as you wish to help with your studying.

 ## Credits